Leica M10 vs S Typ 007

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica M10 (Typ 3656) and Leica S (Typ 007) and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the M10 and the S Typ 007 are recent models that feature in their makers' current product line-up.
+Both the M10 and the S Typ 007 are recent models that are part of the current product line-up.
 The S Typ 007 replaced the earlier Leica S Typ 006, while the M10 followed on from the Leica M Typ 262.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica website.

 So what conclusions can be drawn?
 Is the Leica M10 better than the Leica S Typ 007 or vice versa?
 The listing below highlights the relative strengths of the two models.